 Rides and Lunch on the Pier

 From Grizzly Peak, take the path through Grizzly River Run and head over to Pixar Pier.
 If the itinerary has been followed then Incredicoaster and Toy Story Mania are the only major attractions left and both of those have fluctuating wait times.
-Incredicoaster especially has low waits in the afternoon and evening so don’t try to force the ride in.
+Incredicoaster especially has low waits in the afternoon and evening so don’t try to force the ride in if it’s long.

 An Afternoon in Hollywood

-Along with Frozen there are a few other attractions that might be of interest.
+There are a few ways to get out of the heat in the land.
 Animation Academy is a very fun drawing class and is maybe the most underrated attraction in the park.
 Even if you’re like me and not good at drawing, the inside of the building is cool both in temperature and aesthetic.
 It’s a nice place to sit down for a few minutes if you need a break.
 Mickey’s Philharmagic is a newer attraction in the park and is another way to get out of the heat and enjoy a decent show.
 Philharmagic is a 3D movie that lasts about 10 minutes and showcases many classic Disney characters.
 Monsters Inc. Mike & Sulley to the Rescue is a pretty lame attraction but it is in that land and doesn’t usually have a wait time.
 If the wait is under 15 minutes then go for it.

 Snack, Adventuring and Spinning